BramMathijssen/piggybank-dapp/README.md

 ## Conventions
 - Written classNames for the CSS modules in camelCase instead of kebab-case
+- Used a folder structure in which the components are grouped by the page/route they belong to

 ## Design
 - The design style is called Neubrutalism, alot of inspiration has been taken from www.dribbble.com